kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 - each provider is disabled by default so you must enabled it
 - you can create own providers but there must implement `IEasyAuthAuthentificationService`.
 But you must also activate them here.
 (Don't put them in the DI.
 This package will do this by it's own.)
 - The `ProviderName` is the class name of the provider. that must be unique in your application.
+- The xClaimType property only define the property in the token that provide the requiered informations.
+Internaly that will always mapped to **name** and **role** claims.

 > A list of all providers can be found in the headline `Auth Provider`